 Con: Generic (-6pts)

-This movie's biggest issue was that it seemed to try too hard to be the next The Hangover, but it just was not.
+My biggest issue with this movie was that it seemed to be trying too hard to be the next The Hangover, but it simply was not.
 The Hangover was a raunchy, non-stop and unpredictable comedy.
-This movie (Rough Night) had a slow start, and had the same (now generic) "crazy" plot points with the same (now overly saturated) raunchy comedy.
-This movie tries hard to be the next extremely popular, non-stop, raunchy comedy but it fails to deliver anything fresh.
-It gives the expected comedy and the expected "craziness" but the unique elements were few and far between.
+Rough Night had a slow start, and had the same (now generic) "crazy" plot points, and the same (now typical) raunchy comedy.
+This movie tried hard to be the next extremely popular, non-stop, raunchy comedy, but it failed to deliver anything fresh.

 The Hangover was an unexpected hit, that worked so well because viewers were not expecting it to be the way that it was.
 You will go into this movie expecting a crazy bachelorette party, but it never felt as crazy and unpredictable as The Hangover did.
 The result was a movie that felt like it was trying to capture the formula of The Hangover, but like the two sequels to that movie, Rough Night failed to capture the magic that the filmmakers of The Hangover were able to capture.
 It just felt like it was going through the motions of what a "crazy" comedy should be, but it never actually felt crazy.